Cape Cod Water Quality at a Glance

 • Hand watering only for established landscapes (Moderate Drought)

-• Complete ban on outdoor watering (Severe Drought)
+• Complete ban on all outdoor watering (Severe Drought)

 Contaminants of Concern